Qiskit/qiskit-addon-pna/CONTRIBUTING.md

 # Developer guide

-Development of the `qiskit-addon-sqd` package takes place [on GitHub](https://github.com/Qiskit/qiskit-addon-sqd).
+Development of the `qiskit-addon-pna` package takes place [on GitHub](https://github.com/Qiskit/qiskit-addon-sqd).
 The [Contributing to Qiskit](https://github.com/Qiskit/qiskit/blob/main/CONTRIBUTING.md) guide may serve as a useful starting point, as this package builds on [Qiskit].